DroneBridge/ESP32/README.md

   4. During flasing you might need to hold the "boot" button for 2-3 seconds because some drivers have issues with the process.
   5. If you dont get it check out google or [this link](http://iot-bits.com/esp32/esp32-flash-download-tool-tutorial/)

-#### Compile yourselfe (developers)

- You will need the Espressif SDK: esp-idf + toolchain.
-Check out their website for more info and on how to set it up.
- The code is written in pure C using the esp-idf (no arduino libs).

- Compile and flash by running: `make`, `make flash`

 ### Wiring
 TODO